 For several years, traditional Mutual Funds have provided investors with the ease of building a diversified portfolio without choosing single security at a time.

-These funds have provided retail investors like you and me far-reaching diversification and these funds have provided retail (non-professional) investors far-reaching diversification and specialized management at a relatively lower cost.
-Exchange-traded funds (ETFs) take these benefits to a whole new level.
-ETFs have several advantages associated with them.
+These funds have provided retail investors like you and me far-reaching diversification and these funds have provided retail (non-professional) investors with far-reaching diversification and specialized management at a relatively lower cost.

 Let’s see how each of them pans out for our use.